mggg/RRC-Replication/figure_and_table_generation/figures/README.md

 What follows are the descriptions for each of the images used in the paper.
 The descriptions for files with the post-fix "_legend" are omitted as those are self-explanatory.

+### 7x7_ReCom_comparison_all.png (NOT USED IN PAPER)

+This is a histogram that compares all of our vanilla ReCom samples on the 7x7 grid to each other.
+This was used for sanity checking some of our results.

+### 7x7_ReCom_comparison_ReComA.png (NOT USED IN PAPER)

+This is a histogram that compares the cut edge distribution of our 1B ReCom-A sample on the 7x7 grid to the ground truth distribution.
+This was used for sanity checking some of our results.

+### 7x7_ReCom_comparison_ReComB.png (NOT USED IN PAPER)

+This is a histogram that compares the cut edge distribution of our 1B ReCom-B sample on the 7x7 grid to the ground truth distribution.
+This was used for sanity checking some of our results.

+### 7x7_ReCom_comparison_ReComC.png (NOT USED IN PAPER)

+This is a histogram that compares the cut edge distribution of our 1B ReCom-C sample on the 7x7 grid to the ground truth distribution.
+This was used for sanity checking some of our results.

+### 7x7_ReCom_comparison_ReComD.png (NOT USED IN PAPER)

+This is a histogram that compares the cut edge distribution of our 1B ReCom-D sample on the 7x7 grid to the ground truth distribution.
+This was used for sanity checking some of our results.

 ### 7x7_wasserstein_scatter_plot_5k_to_100k.png